 A “warm handoff” is intended to mean:

-If possible, a direct connection by the CMHSP access system with the SUD service provider to whom the person is referred while the individual requesting service is still on the telephone (or present, in the case of walk-ins); AND
+A direct connection by the CMHSP access system with the SUD service provider to whom the person is referred while the individual requesting service is still on the telephone (or present, in the case of walk-ins); AND

 Well documented presenting problem and service need impressions, in the form of a SUD screening AND an indication to the person requesting services that the receiving SUD provider will call them to follow-up on the next business day.
-(This is a shift, for some, in putting the responsibility on the system to follow-up rather than on the individual requesting services.

-Facilitate the admission of individuals who appear to require detoxification services and take steps necessary to protect and promote the health and safety of all individuals coming into contact with the access system.
+Facilitate the admission of individuals who appear to require withdrawal management (detoxification) services and take steps necessary to protect and promote the health and safety of all individuals coming into contact with the access system.

-Document, in the CareNet system, the required demographics and other data essential to decision making and reporting; clinical/functional information obtained in the service/screening process, to ensure the receiving provider has complete information to act upon in picking up services to the individual referred.
-MSHN acknowledges that, for individuals with co-occurring conditions (MH/SUD), there may be multiple data entry requirements for demographics and screening information to include the CareNet and/or the CMHSP’s electronic health record.
-MSHN will work toward eliminating of redundant data entry requirements as the systems evolve.
+Document, in REMI, the required demographics and other data essential to decision making and reporting; clinical/functional information obtained in the service/screening process, to ensure the receiving provider has complete information to act upon in picking up services to the individual referred.

 Refer individuals screened as appropriate for care to the appropriate care provider; make direct linkages whenever possible.

-Where possible, follow-up on all individuals who made contact with the access system within two business days to ensure service needs have been met and to re-engage if the referral connections have not been made.
+Follow-up with the program, or if necessary, the individuals who make contact with the access system within two business days to ensure service needs have been met and to re-engage if the referral connections have not been made.

 Provide initial support and response to customer complaints, including rights complaints and grievances.
 (CMHSP customer service and/or recipient rights staff are responsible for receiving, providing an initial response to, and documenting complaints and/or grievances from persons served through the access system.
 The overwhelming majority of concerns should be responded to and resolved at the point of contact with the complainant.
-Those that can not be effectively resolved should be documented and forwarded to the designated Recipient Rights Advisor (if the CMHSP is a licensed program) or the Regional Rights Advisor for review, investigation, and resolution.
+Those that cannot be effectively resolved should be documented and forwarded to the designated Recipient Rights Advisor (if the CMHSP is a licensed program) or the Regional Rights Advisor for review, investigation, and resolution.
 Local CMHSP Customer Service or Recipient Rights personnel may be asked to participate in this process).

-Important Note: There are presently four sub-populations of individuals experiencing a substance use disorder that are priority for admission.

-Pregnant Injecting Drug Users

-Pregnant, Other Substance Use Disorder

-Injecting Drug User

-Parent(s) at Risk of Losing Children

-Special requirements exist for these priority populations and it is incumbent upon the CMHSP access system and the receiving provider to work together to meet the service priority expectations detailed in the attached Access Management System Policy (page 8).

 COMMUNITY COLLABORATION AND IMPLEMENTATION REQUIREMENTS